 Your coffee will reach peak quality somewhere between 20 minutes to 3 days for brewed coffee and between 3-5 days for espresso.
 It’s usually not a good idea to brew coffee with beans that have just been roasted for reasons I’m about to go into.
-It’s your roaster’s job to sell the beans when they have hit their prime so you won’t need to worry about this, but the info is good to know, anyway.
+Your roaster should give them a period of resting to allow them to settle before selling them.

 The roasting process heats the coffee beans up to a very high temperature.
 We’re talking around 400F for a heavy dark roast.
 You’re essentially cooking them.
 This creates a lot of latent carbon dioxide (CO2) in the beans that will wreck the taste of your brew.
 It slowly escapes after the roast is done – about 40% of the CO2 will have left just in the first day after the roast.

 The bloom, where you put a small amount of hot water in your ground coffee and let it sit for a minute before brewing, is to help rid the coffee of the CO2 further.
 The earlier you brew your coffee after the roast the larger a bloom you are likely to see.
 Make a brew the day after the roast and you’ll see your Pour Over explode with fizzy bubbles of coffee!
 In fact, this is the best way of knowing for certain that your coffee is fresh.
 No bloom?
 It’s stale…

 Coffee beans do not stay in perfect condition forever.
 They lose freshness after a while due to oxidation, the same process that causes rust.
 Oxygen molecules in the air interact with the compounds in the coffee beans and cause it to slowly lose flavor.